tevaughan/modgraph/README.md

 either the orbit terminates in a node that maps to itself, or the orbit enters a cycle consisting of two or more nodes.

-My project allows one to pick a modulus and then to render the small set of disjoint graphs associated with that modulus.
+My project allows one to pick a modulus and then to render the set of disjoint graphs associated with that modulus.

 In order to use this tool on a unix-like machine:
 - Install `asymptote`.